ant-media/ant-media-documentation/docs/guides/publish-live-stream/webrtc/webrtc-websocket-messaging-reference.md

 ```

 - ```not_allowed_unregistered_streams```: The `not_allowed_unregistered_streams` error message is returned to the user when they try to send a stream with an unregistered `streamId`, and server is configured not to accept undefined streams.
+For conference, if it is not set then the room is created automatically and is removed once it finishes.
 ```json
 {
   command : "error",